jhedstrom/DonorRally/sites/all/modules/contrib/boxes/README.txt

 means that it is a reasonable action to ask for all blocks at one time, this is in fact exactly what the core block module does.

+## Features

-Boxes provides an inline interface for editing blocks, allowing you to change the contents of blocks without going to an admin page.
+**Inline editing.** Boxes provides an inline interface for editing blocks, allowing you to change the contents of blocks without going to an admin page.

+**Exportability.** Boxes provided blocks can be exported into code.
+Note; this includes the settings for the boxes themselves and not visibility rules.
+For exporting visibility settings the Context[1] module is recommended.

+**Pluggable box types.** Boxes includes a basic "box type" that mimics how custom blocks behave in core.
+Boxes is designed to allow for modules to provide additional "box types" that have different configuration and rendering options.

 ## Chaos tools support

-Boxes provides exportables for it's blocks via the (required) Chaos tools[1] module.
+Boxes provides exportables for its blocks via the required Chaos tools[2] module.
 This allows modules to provide blocks in code that can be overwritten in the UI.